joomcode/e2ed/README.md

 which in this case will be included in the start info object, and will be used for running pack.
 Each function can thus access the results of the previous function.

-`dockerImage: string`: the name of the docker image where the tests will run.
-The image must be based on the e2ed base image.

 `enableChromeDevToolsProtocol: boolean`: enables [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) for browser control in tests (instead of `testcafe-hammerhead`).